carpentries-lab/python-aos-lesson/_episodes/08-defensive.md

 Unexpected behaviour in a program can sometimes propagate a long way before triggering an exception or producing a perplexing result.
 For instance,
-if a calculation produces a non-physical value for atmospheric humidity (e.g. 150%) that value could be used in various downstream calculations of fire risk (combined with values for temperature, wind, rainfall deficit, etc).
+if a calculation produces a non-physical value for precipitation (e.g. a negative value) that value could be used in various downstream calculations of drought and fire risk (combined with values for temperature, wind, humidity, etc).
-The final plot of the forest fire danger index might look wrong (or not, which would be even worse) to the scientist who wrote and executed the code, but it wouldn't be immediately obvious that the humidity calculation was the source of the problem.
+The final plot of the forest fire danger index might look wrong (or not, which would be even worse) to the scientist who wrote and executed the code, but it wouldn't be immediately obvious that the precipitation calculation was the source of the problem.

 In order to avoid propagation, it's best to nip unexpected behaviour in the bud right when it occurs.
-A common way to do this is to add assertions to your code.
+One way to do this is to add assertions to your code.
 An assertion is simply a statement that something must be true at a certain point in a program.
 When Python sees one,
 it evaluates the assertion's condition.